The Concentration Channel of the Minimum Wage

 Abstract

-We study the role of endogenous product market power in driving the equilibrium effects of the minimum wage.
-A higher minimum wage induces workers’ reallocation towards large firms, which increase their price markups as they gain market shares.
-We call this novel mechanism ``concentration channel" of the minimum wage.
-We build a novel structural model with frictional labor markets and oligopolistically-competitive product markets, which features endogenous markdowns and markups.
-We estimate the model on Italian social security data replicating the empirical wage distributions for each industry and worker skill type, as well as the concentration of detailed product markets.
-We find that both the aggregate labor share and value added are hump-shaped in the minimum wage size, owing to the countervailing response of markups and markdowns.
-We compute the optimal minimum wage, which trades off reallocation gains against employment losses from higher labor costs and markups.
-The optimal minimum wage in Italy equals 60% of the current median wage and induces welfare gains of 0.4% consumption equivalent units.
-Without endogenous product market power, the optimal wage would be higher and induce double welfare gains.
-Reduced-form evidence from Italian firms shows that the concentration channel matters for the firm-level adjustment to the minimum wage.
+We study the equilibrium effects of the minimum wage when product market power is endogenous and varies with market competition.
+A higher minimum wage reallocates workers from small to large firms.
+Large firms gain market share and increase their price markups.
+We call this mechanism ``concentration channel" of the minimum wage.
+We contribute a model with frictional labor markets, to allow for worker reallocation, and oligopolistic product markets, to account for the response of price markups.
+We estimate the model on Italian social security data, replicating the structure of detailed labor and product markets.
+Our counterfactuals suggest that both the aggregate labor share and value added are hump-shaped in the minimum wage, due to the opposing responses of price markups and wage markdowns.
+The optimal minimum wage, which trades off reallocation gains against employment losses, equals 70% of the current median wage.
+If product market power were exogenous, both the optimal minimum wage and the associated welfare gains would be higher.
+We provide novel empirical evidence from Italian firms supporting the concentration channel.

 Lorenzo Pesaresi